Excitation and tunneling spectra of a fractional quantum Hall system in the thin cylinder limit: Introduction

-For a small enough circumference of the torus, the off-diagonal interaction terms in this Hamiltonian decay exponentially with hopping range, which allows us to discard terms involving longer jumps.
-For a certain potential this truncated Hamiltonian has an exact analytic zero mode solution \cite{Papic2014}.
-Previous works have successfully used this truncated Hamiltonian to calculate the ground states of the $\nu = 1/2$ \cite{Bergholtz2005} and $\nu=1/3$ \cite{Nakamura2012} states in the TT limit and connect them with important bulk phases - the Luttinger liquid for Ref. \onlinecite{Bergholtz2005} and the Haldane/large-D phase of 1D spin chains for Refs. \onlinecite{Nakamura2012} and \onlinecite{Nakamura2010}.
+For a small enough circumference of the torus, the off-diagonal interaction terms in this Hamiltonian decay exponentially with hopping range, which allows us to discard terms involving longer jumps, significantly simplifying the problem.
+In fact, with fine tuned pseudopotentials, the truncated Hamiltonian can give an exact analytic zero mode solution for certain FQHE states beyond the ultrathin limit \cite{Bergholtz2005, Nakamura2012, Papic2014}.
+For example, in Ref.~\onlinecite{Papic2014}, using the bosonic Read-Rezayi series Hamiltonian, an analytic solution was found for the bosonic Laughlin $\nu=1/2$ state and Moore-Read $\nu = 5/2$ state.
+Previous works have also successfully used this truncated Hamiltonian to calculate the ground states of the $\nu = 1/2$ and $\nu=1/3$ states in the TT limit and connect them with important bulk phases - the Luttinger liquid for the $\nu=1/2$ phase \cite{Bergholtz2005} and the Haldane/large-D phase of 1D spin chains for the $\nu = 1/3$ phase \cite{Nakamura2012, Nakamura2010}.
 This 1D lattice Hamiltonian also has a peculiar center of mass/dipole moment conservation arising from conservation of momentum under a magnetic field.
 This dipole moment conservation would constrain the movement of electrons and quasiparticles in the system, leading to features such as Hilbert space fragmentation \cite{Sala2020} or a subdiffusive hydrodynamics \cite{Zerba2024}.

 Previous works have mostly used the thin torus model to work with either the zero modes or the ground state of a FQHE system (\cite{Bergholtz2005, Jansen2008, Nakamura2010, Jansen2012, Rotondo2016}) or to approximate the band gap of the system (\cite{Weerasinghe2014, Mazaheri2015, Weerasinghe2016, Nachtergaele2021}).
 In this work, we would like to study the excitations of the $\nu = 1/3$ Laughlin state in the thin torus limit.
 We specialize further to a thin cylinder limit, where we take the other dimension of the torus to be infinitely large, to obtain the thermodynamic limit of the system.
 In particular, recent STM experiments by Hu et.al. \cite{Hu2023} have shown promise in probing the charged excitations of a FQHE system.
 To approach these excitations analytically, we treat the (off-diagonal) hopping terms in the lattice Hamiltonian as a small perturbation to the on-diagonal static terms of the Hamiltonian, similar to the approach in \cite{Nakamura2012} and \cite{Weerasinghe2014}.
 Using this approach, we find the dispersions of the neutral excitations of the system, which are analogous to the magneto-roton mode \cite{Girvin1986, Repellin2014, Repellin2015}, while for the charged excitations we show that the dipole conservation prevents a broadening of their dispersions.
 This leads to a STM spectrum with a sharp main peak similar to the recent experimental result.
 We also performed exact diagonalization on the lattice Hamiltonian as a check and comparison.
 As state-of-the-art numerics on fractional quantum Hall states often use extended cylinders or tori and the density-matrix renormalization group method \cite{Shibata2001,Zaletel2013} (and the same is true for a recent study with a quantum computer \cite{Shen2025}), our results also provide an assessment of the utility of future studies using those techniques, as we discuss in closing.